farisachugthai/dynamic_ipython/docs/source/jupyter.rst

-This option is intended to be used when the URL to display to the user cannot be determined reliably by the Jupyter notebook server (proxified or containerized setups for example). c.NotebookApp.custom_display_url = ''
+This option is intended to be used when the URL to display to the user cannot be determined reliably by the Jupyter notebook server (proxified or containerized setups for example).

+c.NotebookApp.custom_display_url = ''

-The default URL to redirect to from :kbd:`/` c.NotebookApp.default_url = '/tree'
+The default URL to redirect to from :kbd:`/`

+c.NotebookApp.default_url = '/tree'

 Disable cross-site-request-forgery protection
 Jupyter notebook 4.3.1 introduces protection from cross-site request forgeries, requiring API requests to either:

-* originate from pages served by this server (validated with XSRF cookie and token), or - authenticate with a token
+Originate from pages served by this server (validated with XSRF cookie and token), or authenticate with a token

 Some anonymous compute resources still desire the ability to run code, completely without authentication.
-These services can disable all authentication and security checks, with the full knowledge of what that implies. c.NotebookApp.disable_check_xsrf = False
+These services can disable all authentication and security checks, with the full knowledge of what that implies.

+c.NotebookApp.disable_check_xsrf = False

-Whether to enable MathJax for typesetting math/TeX
+Whether to enable MathJax for typesetting math/Tex.
 MathJax is the javascript library Jupyter uses to render math/LaTeX.
 It is very large, so you may want to disable it if you have a slow internet connection, or for offline use of the notebook.
 When disabled, equations etj.
-Will appear as their untransformed TeX source. c.NotebookApp.enable_mathjax = True
+Will appear as their untransformed TeX source.

+c.NotebookApp.enable_mathjax = True

-extra paths to look for Javascript notebook extensions c.NotebookApp.extra_nbextensions_path = []
+extra paths to look for Javascript notebook extensions

+c.NotebookApp.extra_nbextensions_path = []

-handlers that should be loaded at higher priority than the default services c.NotebookApp.extra_services = []
+handlers that should be loaded at higher priority than the default services

+c.NotebookApp.extra_services = []

 Extra paths to search for serving static files.

-This allows adding javascript/css to be available from the notebook server machine, or overriding individual files in the IPython c.NotebookApp.extra_static_paths = []
+This allows adding javascript/css to be available from the notebook server machine, or overriding individual files in the IPython

+c.NotebookApp.extra_static_paths = []

 Extra paths to search for serving jinja templates.

-Can be used to override templates from notebook.templates. c.NotebookApp.extra_template_paths = []
+Can be used to override templates from notebook.templates.

+c.NotebookApp.extra_template_paths = []

 c.NotebookApp.file_to_run = ''

 Extra keyword arguments to pass to `get_secure_cookie`.
-See tornado's get_secure_cookie docs for details. c.NotebookApp.get_secure_cookie_kwargs = {}
+See tornado's get_secure_cookie docs for details.

+c.NotebookApp.get_secure_cookie_kwargs = {}

-Deprecated: Use minified JS file or not, mainly use during dev to avoid JS recompilation c.NotebookApp.ignore_minified_js = False
+Deprecated: Use minified JS file or not, mainly use during dev to avoid JS recompilation

+c.NotebookApp.ignore_minified_js = False

-(bytes/sec) Maximum rate at which stream output can be sent on iopub before they are limited. c.NotebookApp.iopub_data_rate_limit = 1000000
+(bytes/sec) Maximum rate at which stream output can be sent on iopub before they are limited.

+c.NotebookApp.iopub_data_rate_limit = 1000000

-(msgs/sec) Maximum rate at which messages can be sent on iopub before they are limited. c.NotebookApp.iopub_msg_rate_limit = 1000
+(msgs/sec) Maximum rate at which messages can be sent on iopub before they are limited.

+c.NotebookApp.iopub_msg_rate_limit = 1000

-The IP address the notebook server will listen on. c.NotebookApp.ip = 'localhost'
+The IP address the notebook server will listen on.

+c.NotebookApp.ip = 'localhost'

-Supply extra arguments that will be passed to Jinja environment. c.NotebookApp.jinja_environment_options = {}
+Supply extra arguments that will be passed to Jinja environment.

+c.NotebookApp.jinja_environment_options = {}

-Extra variables to supply to jinja templates when rendering. c.NotebookApp.jinja_template_vars = {}
+Extra variables to supply to jinja templates when rendering.

+c.NotebookApp.jinja_template_vars = {}

-The kernel manager class to use. c.NotebookApp.kernel_manager_class = 'notebook.services.kernels.kernelmanager.MappingKernelManager'
+The kernel manager class to use.

+c.NotebookApp.kernel_manager_class = 'notebook.services.kernels.kernelmanager.MappingKernelManager'

 The kernel spec manager class to use.
 Should be a subclass of `jupyter_client.kernelspej.KernelSpecManager`.

-The Api of KernelSpecManager is provisional and might change without warning between this version of Jupyter and the next stable one. c.NotebookApp.kernel_spec_manager_class = 'jupyter_client.kernelspec.KernelSpecManager'
+The Api of KernelSpecManager is provisional and might change without warning between this version of Jupyter and the next stable one.

+c.NotebookApp.kernel_spec_manager_class = 'jupyter_client.kernelspec.KernelSpecManager'

-The full path to a private key file for usage with SSL/TLS. c.NotebookApp.keyfile = ''
+The full path to a private key file for usage with SSL/TLS.

+c.NotebookApp.keyfile = ''

 Hostnames to allow as local when allow_remote_access is False.

-Local IP addresses (such as 127.0.0.1 and ::1) are automatically accepted as local as well. c.NotebookApp.local_hostnames = ['localhost']
+Local IP addresses (such as 127.0.0.1 and ::1) are automatically accepted as local as well.

+c.NotebookApp.local_hostnames = ['localhost']

-The login handler class to use. c.NotebookApp.login_handler_class = 'notebook.auth.login.LoginHandler'
+The login handler class to use.

+c.NotebookApp.login_handler_class = 'notebook.auth.login.LoginHandler'

-The logout handler class to use. c.NotebookApp.logout_handler_class = 'notebook.auth.logout.LogoutHandler'
+The logout handler class to use.

+c.NotebookApp.logout_handler_class = 'notebook.auth.logout.LogoutHandler'

-The MathJax.js configuration file that is to be used. c.NotebookApp.mathjax_config = 'TeX-AMS-MML_HTMLorMML-full,Safe'
+The MathJax.js configuration file that is to be used.

+c.NotebookApp.mathjax_config = 'TeX-AMS-MML_HTMLorMML-full,Safe'

 A custom url for MathJax.js.
-Should be in the form of a case-sensitive url to MathJax, for example:  /static/components/MathJax/MathJax.js c.NotebookApp.mathjax_url = ''
+Should be in the form of a case-sensitive url to MathJax, for example:  /static/components/MathJax/MathJax.js

+c.NotebookApp.mathjax_url = ''

 Sets the maximum allowed size of the client request body, specified in  the Content-Length request header field.
 If the size in a request  exceeds the configured value, a malformed HTTP message is returned to the client.

-Note: max_body_size is applied even in streaming mode. c.NotebookApp.max_body_size = 536870912
+.. note:: max_body_size is applied even in streaming mode.

+c.NotebookApp.max_body_size = 536870912

-Gets or sets the maximum amount of memory, in bytes, that is allocated  for use by the buffer manager. c.NotebookApp.max_buffer_size = 536870912
+Gets or sets the maximum amount of memory, in bytes, that is allocated  for use by the buffer manager.

+c.NotebookApp.max_buffer_size = 536870912

 Dict of Python modules to load as notebook server extensions.Entry values can be used to enable and disable the loading ofthe extensions.
-The extensions will be loaded in alphabetical order. c.NotebookApp.nbserver_extensions = {}
+The extensions will be loaded in alphabetical order.

+c.NotebookApp.nbserver_extensions = {}

 The directory to use for notebooks and kernels.